BrownieO/Conlang-notes/Lexavelo/index.md

 ### Example: Tense
 - Future: prepend the word "sera"
 - Present: prepend the word "aola"
-- Past: inflect the verb arbitrarily
+- Past: prepend the word "var"

 ## Vocabulary
-There's no dictionary.
-Instead, the creator relies on his memory.
-Still, he has posted around 2000 unique words.
+There's no official vocabulary yet.
+Still, the creator has experimented with around 2000 unique words.

-The vocabulary is drawn to taste from "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc".
-It also includes all of Eurasia and even other conlangs.
+The vocabulary will be drawn from "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc.